Call for Participation

 • Workshop proposal for a 90- or 180-minute session:

 • Submit a 500-word abstract outlining the workshop.
 Include expectations for participants (prerequisites, technology requirements), and proposed length.
+Workshops will be held June 6, onsite only.

 All submissions should be provided through EasyChair using the link below (you may need to log into EasyChair and then click the link again for the conference submission page to show):